 For more articles check out is oat milk gluten-free, is baking powder gluten-free, are snickers gluten-free, are french fries gluten-free, are marshmallows gluten-free, is raisin bran gluten-free and are grits gluten-free!

-You also might like this article on Chick-fil-A Gluten-Free!
+You also might like these articles on is coffee gluten-free and Chick-fil-A Gluten-Free!

 Health Benefits of Buckwheat

 When it comes to eating, it can be tricky to find foods that are healthy and delicious.
 Since buckwheat can be used for a variety of things and can change flavors depending on what it is served with, it is great for anyone, especially those with celiac disease and a non-celiac gluten sensitivity.
 There are also many health benefits that come from including buckwheat in your diet.
 Here are a few:

 - Reduces blood sugar levels: Buckwheat is low on the glycemic index, making it a great food choice for those with diabetes.
 In fact, buckwheat flour is actually one of the best flours to use when you have diabetes because of its low carbohydrate content.